Choi Da-kyung

-Choi Da-kyung (Korean: 최다경; born 8 November 2000) is a South Korean professional footballer who plays as a striker for Ekstraliga club Pogoń Szczecin and the South Korea national team.
+Choi Da-kyung (Korean: 최다경; born 8 November 2000) is a South Korean professional footballer who plays as a striker for Seconde Ligue club Thonon Evian and the South Korea national team.

 Early life

 As a teenager, Choi played for the football academy team at Hyundai High School.
 She went on to play for Uiduk University.

 Club career

 Choi joined Mungyeong Sangmu, the women's football team of the Republic of Korea Armed Forces, in 2021.
 She retired from military service in 2025 and shortly afterwards signed a one-year contract with Ekstraliga club Pogoń Szczecin.

+On 10 August 2026, Choi signed with French second division side Thonon Evian.

 International career

 Choi played for the South Korea U20 team in the 2019 AFC U-19 Women's Championship.
-She received her first senior call-up in 2025, representing South Korea at the Pink Ladies Cup in the United Arab Emirates, and scoring her debut international goal against India.
+She received her first senior call-up in 2025, representing South Korea at the Pink Ladies Cup in the United Arab Emirates, and scoring her debut international goal in a 3–0 victory against India.